Updated on January 14, 2022 (Newest updates in BLUE)

 CSA is not currently mandating full test reporting, but the Association does expect that all coaches and student-athletes will act appropriately to protect the health and safety of the college squash community.

 All CSA players, coaches, and spectators are strongly encouraged to wear a mask at all times when they are not on court.
-Players who are on court for a match may play without a mask if they are fully vaccinated.
+Players who are on court for a match may play without a mask if they are fully vaccinated and not still within the window of recovery.
 Players who are granted a vaccine exemption for medical or religious reasons must wear a mask at all times, whether on or off court. *This masking policy may be superseded by institutional policies or local ordinances.

 All emergencies, including a COVID-19 outbreak, that could impact the viability of CSA competitions will be evaluated on a case-by-case basis by the CSA League Commissioner in consultation with the campus administrators involved and the Chair of the CSA Rules & Regulations Committee.

-If an institution is unable to field a lineup with the minimum acceptable number of healthy players for a match (7), the following steps must take place:
+If a team is unable to field a starting lineup with at least seven (7) of the top 12 players from the team’s full ladder, the following steps must take place:

 - Team administrators, coaches, and/or team captains must notify the CSA League Commissioner immediately (i.e., as soon as it becomes known that a medical outbreak could adversely affect the ability of a team to compete).

-- If the result of the outbreak is that a team cannot start at least seven (7) healthy players, team administrators, coaches, or team captains must submit to the CSA League Commissioner medical documentation signed by a campus health administrator verifying that the team cannot compete due to a medical condition or related impact (for example, quarantine regulations).
+- If the result of the team’s conditions is that a team cannot start at least seven (7) healthy top-12 players, team administrators, coaches, or team captains must submit to the CSA League Commissioner medical documentation signed by a campus health administrator verifying that the team cannot compete due to a medical condition or related impact (for example, quarantine regulations).